C4.1.1

 | Clumped | Individuals grouped in patches | Many empty quadrats; a few high counts | High |

 A motile organism is an organism that can move from place to place during the study period.
-Quadrats usually don't work well for motile animals, because the individuals can leave the sampling area.
+Quadrats usually don’t work well for motile animals, since individuals can simply leave the sampling area.
 Capture–mark–release–recapture gets around this by asking a simple question: what fraction of the second catch is already marked?

-The method is fairly direct.
+The method is straightforward.
 Capture a sample of individuals first.
 Mark them in a harmless, durable way, then release them and give them time to mix back into the population.
-After that, capture a second sample and count how many are marked.
+After that, capture a second sample and count how many of those individuals are marked.

 The assumptions are the heart of the method:

 If painted snails hide more because marking disturbed them, or if birds learn to avoid traps after the first capture, the estimate will be biased.
-Think biologically before trusting the number.
+Always think biologically before trusting the number.

 Comparison of common limiting resources in plant and animal populations.